flagship-io/abtasty-cli/docs/documentation/abtasty-cli_web-experimentation_account_list.md

 ---
 ## abtasty-cli web-experimentation account list

-List all account id associated to your AB Tasty account
+List all account ids associated to your AB Tasty account

 ### Synopsis

-List all account id associated to your AB Tasty account
+List all account ids associated to your AB Tasty account

 ```
 abtasty-cli web-experimentation account list [flags]